tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 - Thu Bui is:
 	- grappling with her factual understanding of the past
 		- through stories of her parents and american history
-	- trying to find her own personal truth and cconnection to her parent's past
+	- trying to find her own personal truth and connection to her parent's past
 		- Makes the connection through childbirth
+			-
 	- understanding her own opinions on the topic

 In *The Best We Could Do*, Thi Bui